 For these, you can check details on their website and go through their profiles.
 Normally all the authorized agencies will upload their profile along with government-authorized certificates in their web portal.

 Yes, trekking to Everest is a safe journey, there are sufficient numbers of tea houses and lodges all the way throughout the trail to spend the night.
 Apart from this, hotels are clean and serve hygienic foods.

 If you are physically fit for high altitude and can hike for around 6-7 hours per day, then EBC is at your feet.
-Throughout the trail trekking maps along with directions to indicate the location for different areas of Everest can be seen.
+Throughout the trail trekking maps along with directions to indicate the location of different areas of Everest can be seen.